injectionmethod/m_Launcher/README.md

 - Self-Installation: The entire m_Launcher application can be installed using just the executable file.
 No additional installation steps or dependencies are required, making it hassle-free for users to set up.

 - Game Backup: Backing up your games is made simple with m_Launcher.
-You can easily create and manage backups of your games, ensuring that your progress and settings are safely stored.
+You can easily create backups of your games

 - Memory Reading: Similar to Cheat Engine, m_Launcher provides memory reading capabilities for applications launched through it.
 This allows users to analyze and manipulate in-memory data of running games and applications.